artkurbatov/Finance-tracker/README.md

 # Finance-tracker

-Application helps ypu keep track of your expenses and income
+Application helps you keep track of your expenses and income

 Tech stack: UIKit